Teach the tradition faithfully to your children so that

 Family Education at Beth El Temple Center strives to establish a partnership between the home and school.
 We know that the home is the center of Jewish life, with parents as the primary Jewish teachers and role models for their children.
 With that in mind, we seek to empower and support families with the resources, skills, and knowledge that will help them as they journey on the lifelong process of Jewish living and learning.
 Our hope is that our Family Education programming will provide families with the necessary skills needed to create vibrant Jewish homes and to comfortably participate in the Jewish community.
 Each Family Education program will also create opportunities for parents and their children to connect with and learn from each other as they engage with their wider synagogue community.

 At Beth El we believe in Lifelong Jewish Learning, and we strive, through our Adult Education programs, to offer a wide range of learning opportunities to meet a variety of needs and interests for our congregants.
-We respect that everyone approaches Jewish learning from a different perspective, and we strive to help each of our members on his or her journey as an adult learner.
+We respect that everyone approaches Jewish learning from a different perspective, and we hope to help each of our members on his or her journey as an adult learner.
 To that end, we offer many types of programs, including traditional classroom study, speakers and lecturers, films, book discussions, Torah Study, Me’ah, Biblical and Modern Hebrew, monthly Shabbat Table Talks, and many special events.
-Classes are taught by clergy, lay leaders, and outside speakers/visiting scholars who share their expertise and insights to inform, inspire and enrich our lives.
+Classes are taught by clergy, lay leaders, outside speakers and visiting scholars who share their expertise and insights to inform, inspire and enrich our lives.
 We invite you to join us and try a program (or two!).
 We welcome all participants who come to learn, regardless of ability to pay.
 Take a look at our program brochure for details on all our offerings this year.